Fishing tournament: The Internet

 Traditional fishing tournaments take place on a confined body of water where a group of participants pursue a common goal and the fishing tournament results are kept within the host community.
 The Internet has started a new trend giving fishing tournaments a worldwide presence.
 The internet lets fishing tournaments take place in multiple bodies of water spanning multiple areas within a country, and even multiple countries.
 Now anglers who live hundreds of miles apart can participate in the same fishing tournament, pursuing the same prize while fishing in different bodies of water.

 Not only are new fishing tournaments being conducted online but now event officials, whose fishing tournaments have been annual events for past decades, are placing their fishing tournaments online as well.
 Existing fishing tournament participants can post their results online in real-time.
-These changes have lowered the fish mortality in many tournaments as participants no longer have to kill their fish for weigh-in if they already know it won't be a top contender.
+These changes have lowered the fish mortality in many tournaments as participants no longer have to kill their fish for weigh-in if they already know it will not be a top contender.